rsafe-black/NonsenseBot/README.md

 ## Nonsense

-This was really the point of making our own bot: Once every four hours, you can simply type !nonsense to be given a random link to a file from the list.
-This quickly descended into people using the bot as a very strange oracle.
+This was really the point of making our own bot: Once every four hours, you can simply type `!nonsense` to be given a random link to a file from the list.
 The file list is around 300 different random videos at the time of initial upload.

 ## Is that all?